Coup de pouce, Custom Trainings

-Your training project must lead to an improvement in your skills, employability or employment conditions in the following areas:
+Your training project must lead to an improvement in your skills, employability or employment conditions in any field of skills, such as:

-- Training programs, classes or internships eligible for the Dancer Training Support Program
+- Training programs, classes or internships already eligible for the Dance Training Support Program.

 Not sure whether your project is eligible or not?
 Please contact our Professional Development Director before submitting your Coup de pouce project.

 - Outline your training plan with the trainer; get their complete contact information and hourly rates, and find out if they are registered to charge taxes.

 - Complete our Coup de pouce application form, attach your CV as well as that of your trainer and send everything to email@example.com.

 A Coup de pouce project generally lasts no longer than 12 hours, but projects are evaluated on a case by case basis.
 A project can be shorter or longer, exceptionally, if it is justified and if there are sufficient funds available through the program.

 The Professional Development Director will normally evaluate your project within two weeks.
 They ensure that the project is eligible, relevant and realistic, and that it is a formative activity and has the potential to improve your employment situation.
 The Director also checks your eligibility for the program and your trainer’s expertise.
 If required, they can help you specify your project and can recommend a trainer.